Yukarinn/yukarinn.github.io/other/atc.md

 - arctan - `atan` from `math.h`, returns radiant
 - `degree = radiant * 180 / pi`
 - scanf double `%lf`, printf `%f`
+> Note that this is one place that printf format strings differ substantially from scanf (and fscanf, etc.) format strings.
+For output, you're passing a value, which will be promoted from float to double when passed as a variadic parameter.
+For input you're passing a pointer, which is not promoted, so you have to tell scanf whether you want to read a float or a double, so for scanf, %f means you want to read a float and %lf means you want to read a double

+- in `scanf("%d %d")`, the space is a regex - matches any whitespace characters

 ### Nov 2
 [abc143e-Travel by Car](https://atcoder.jp/contests/abc143/tasks/abc143_e)